flutter-tizen/flutter-tizen/doc/commands.md

   # If a project already exists in the current directory, only missing files are added.
   flutter-tizen create .

+  # Choose the native app type when creating a Tizen project.
+  # Native apps have better performance and memory footprint than .NET (default) apps,
+  # but do not run on TV devices.
+  flutter-tizen create --tizen-language cpp .

   # Create a new plugin project in `foobar_tizen` directory.
   flutter-tizen create --template plugin --org com.example foobar_tizen
   ```